top of page

 Grant Program

 The application deadline for the 2026 Catalyzing Agroforestry Grant Program is March 3, 2026.
-Applications after that time will be kept and considered for the next round of Catalyzing Agroforestry Grant Program.
+Applications received after that time will be kept and considered for the next round of Catalyzing Agroforestry Grant Program.
+Read the information below to learn about this program and how you can apply.

 EMEF logo

-SilvoCulture logo
+ASD logo

 How CAGP Works

-The program will provide up to $1500/acre for all field-based agroforestry practices: alley cropping, riparian forest buffers, silvopasture, urban food forests, and windbreaks, depending on project scale and scope.
-For forest farming, the program will provide up to $1,000 for 1/4 acre and up to $500/acre for site preparation depending on project scale and scope.
-Awardees are reimbursed for project expenses upon completion of the project.
+• For forest farming, the program will provide up to $1,000 for 1/4 acre and up to $500/acre for site preparation depending on project scale and scope.

-2024 Catalyzing Agroforestry Grant Program Map
+2022 Catalyzing Agroforestry Grant Program projects.png

 **Please read before applying!**